Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Determinants of Batch Size Effect

 \subsection{Impact of dataset scale}

 We compare training configurations using subsets of the MetaMathQA dataset ranging from 25K to 200K samples.
-As illustrated in Figure \ref{fig:data_shift}, LoRA training on larger datasets effectively accommodates larger batch sizes without the performance degradation observed in smaller data regimes.
-This phenomenon can be attributed to the reduction in relative gradient noise; as the dataset scale increases, the optimization process becomes more robust, allowing for increased batch sizes while maintaining stable convergence.
+As illustrated in Figure \ref{fig:data_shift}, LoRA training on larger datasets effectively accommodates larger batch sizes without performance degradation compared to smaller data regimes.
 This highlights that the batch size is not a static hyperparameter but a dynamic one that must be carefully calibrated relative to the total available data scale.